hats-finance/HackFirstBountyLater/README.md

 With the contracts in this repository we provide a way for the community to "completely normalize and accept" the Hacked First model by offering a concrete contract that can help white hat hackers to negotiate a fair bounty for their work.

+## About Hats

+Hats.finance is a decentralized bug bounty protocol that allows anyone to add liquidity to a smart bug bounty while earning $HATS.
+Hackers can responsibly disclose vulnerabilities without KYC & be rewarded with scalable prizes & NFTs for their work.

+## Motivation

+Our motivation to write the "HackFirstBountyLater" aligns with our vision for a safer and more secure ecosystem.
+Even though getting 10% of the hacked funds is an arbitrary amount that could be of an enourmouse size, it can reduce the fear of a hacked community from loosing the whole ammount.
+Hackers motivations are diverse and we believe that "HackFirstBountyLater" might suit a subset of them.
+Our goal is to keep on developing tools that will serve the community and make our space safer and trustworthy.

+## Way forward

+We are putting those contracts out in the open as an open suggestion for how this proccess should be implemented.
+We encourage you participation in suggesting other ways and in opening pull requests to ofer how to better the implementation.

 ## How it works

 - a **Hacker** deposits funds obtained from the hack (ETH and/or tokens) to an escrow contract called `HackFirst`.